-- 1. Academic credit from post-secondary institutions will be evaluated as follows and may be accepted if it meets the following criteria: - a.
+- Academic credit from post-secondary institutions will be evaluated as follows and may be accepted if it meets the following criteria: - a.
 The institution awarding the grade was accredited by a regional accrediting agency at the time the grade was earned; and - b.
 Methodist University has an equivalent course or the course is applicable as elective credit. - c.
 A course grade of C or higher was earned.
-Course taken at a an audit or pass/fail basis will not be accepted. - 2.
+Courses taken at a an audit or pass/fail basis will not be accepted. - 2.
 A maximum of 64 semester hours of course work will be accepted from two-year post-secondary institutions. - 3.
 A maximum of 93 semester hours of course work, from all sources, will be accepted as transfer credit by Methodist University.
-For degree completion, at least 25% of the semester credit hours must be earned through instruction by Methodist University. - 4.
-A maximum of 62 semester hours of credit may be awarded from non-traditional learning sources, including military training courses, Army Military Occupational Specialties (MOS's), Navy Ratings, Coast Guard Ratings, Marine Corps (MOS's), and Air Force Specialty Codes (AFSC's).
-Credit will be awarded in accordance with the recommendations stated in the ACE Guide.
+For degree completion, at least 25% of the semester credit hours must be earned through instruction by Methodist University.

+4. A maximum of 62 semester hours of credit may be awarded from non-traditional learning sources, including military training courses, Army Military Occupational Specialties (MOS's), Navy Ratings, Coast Guard Ratings, Marine Corps (MOS's), Air Force Specialty Codes(AFSC's), and Basic Law Enforcement, Federal, Highway Patrol, State Police, State Bureau of Investigation, Probation, Parole, or Corrections Training.
+Credit will be awarded in accordance with the recommendations stated in the ACE Guide and the approval of the academic departments.